-The Proclamation replaces the travel bans.
-Unlike the travel bans, it will last indefinitely.
-Eight countries are affected, although in different ways.
+The Proclamation replaced the travel bans.
+Unlike the travel bans, it lasts indefinitely.

 - Iran.
 Most entry from Iran is suspended.
 Individuals with valid F,M, and J visas are not suspended, but individuals will face 'enhanced screening and vetting'